 \subsection{Analysis of NSG}

-\textbf{NSG learns to localize task-relevant entities without explicit supervision.} Figure~\ref{figure:complexity-confusion_mat} shows the confusion matrix of \code{StateQuery} \& \code{RelationQuery} outputs, which capture sub-tasks in \etv, with their ground truths.
-The high recall of NSG demonstrates its ability to successfully localize task-relevant entities, despite being trained using only task verification labels.
+\textbf{NSG learns to localize task-relevant entities without explicit supervision.} Figure~\ref{figure:complexity-confusion_mat} shows the confusion matrix of \code{StateQuery} \& \code{RelationQuery} outputs, which capture sub-tasks, with their ground truths.
+The high recall demonstrates NSG's ability to localize task-relevant entities, despite being trained using only task verification labels.

 \textbf{Effect of query types on NSG.} While query types with multiple entity arguments might appear capable of modeling complex dependencies amongst entities and having more expressive power, encoding multiple entities jointly using a single encoder makes the grounding problem more challenging.
-Hence, in practice, we found that using a combination of \code{StateQuery} \& \code{RelationQuery} types as opposed to \code{ActionQuery} (which encodes multiple entities using a single encoder) enabled better grounding and ultimately led to better performance in terms of F1-score~(Table~\ref{table:query_comparison}).
+Hence, in practice, we found that using a combination of \code{StateQuery} \& \code{RelationQuery} types as opposed to \code{ActionQuery} (which encodes multiple entities using a single encoder) enabled better grounding and led to better performance in terms of F1-score (Table~\ref{table:query_comparison}).

-\textbf{NSG shows consistent performance with increasing task difficulty.} As seen in Figure~\ref{figure:complexity-confusion_mat}, NSG's performance is minimally affected by increase in task difficulty characterized by number of sub-tasks (complexity) and ordering constraints (Sec.~\ref{section:evaluation}) unlike the best-performing baseline (VIOLIN-ResNet).
+\textbf{NSG shows consistent performance with increasing task difficulty.} In Figure~\ref{figure:complexity-confusion_mat}, NSG's performance is minimally affected by increase in task difficulty characterized by number of sub-tasks (complexity) and ordering constraints (\S~\ref{section:evaluation}) unlike the best-performing baseline (VIOLIN-ResNet).

-\textbf{NSG is robust to segmentation window size} The effect of $k$ on NSG is minimal~(Appendix~\ref{appendix:analysis}).
+\textbf{NSG is robust to segmentation window size} The effect of $k$ on NSG is minimal (Appendix~\ref{appendix:analysis}).

-\textbf{NSG also enables task verification on real-world data.} We leverage an existing instructional video dataset CrossTask~\cite{cross_task} to create the CrossTask Verification (CTV) dataset~(see Appendix~\ref{appendix:cross_task_construct}).
-NSG still outperforms all competitive baselines on CTV significantly with F1-score (NSG: $\mathbf{76.3}$, CoCa: 70.9, VideoCLIP: 49.7, VIOLIN 34.7), demonstrating its causal and compositional reasoning capabilities in real-world applications (see Appendix~\ref{appendix:NSG_crosstask} for details).
+\textbf{NSG also enables task verification on real-world data.} NSG outperforms all competitive baselines on CTV significantly with F1-score (NSG: $\mathbf{76.3}$, CoCa: 70.9, VideoCLIP: 49.7, VIOLIN 34.7), demonstrating its causal and compositional reasoning capabilities in real-world applications (see Appendix~\ref{appendix:NSG_crosstask} for details).